hakaishi/tramet/README.md

 3. Display of user- and group names when using FTP depends on the FTP server and its settings.
 4. Some FTP servers don't have a way to set the access/modification date of files after upload
 5. Symbolic links are not supported.
-6. There is some trouble with file uploads.
+6. There is some trouble with ssh file uploads.
 Timestamps are not preserved yet.
 The issue is currently under research